telemachus/opts/docs/README.md

 	// Handle the error.
 }

 // No error?
-The values in cfg are safe to use.
+The values in cfg are safe to use and og.Args() returns everything
+// left of os.Args[1:] after parsing stopped.
 ```

 ## Command Line Syntax